Atlantis-Software/offshore-docs/introduction/getting-started.md

     id: 1 } ]
 ```

 Interesting.
 There are the attributes we gave the models, and we can also see the primary keys that were automatically generated for us.
-We can also see that waterline has thrown in some default `createdAt` and `updatedAt` timestamps too.
+We can also see that offshore has thrown in some default `createdAt` and `updatedAt` timestamps too.
 Cool!

 > You can turn off the timestamps with other global or per-model configuration options.